Quantum Dynamical and isotopic effects for Hydrogen isotopes scattering at W(110) surface: Introduction

+The limited number of quantum studies of atomic scattering from metal surfaces leaves the role of nuclear quantum effects in these systems largely unexplored.
+Here, we investigate H scattering from W(110) using quantum TDWP calculations within the MCTDH framework.
+By comparing quantum and classical dynamics on the same PES, we assess the impact of quantum nuclear motion on scattering observables and on the theoretical description of hydrogen–metal interactions.
+As a well-established approach for treating systems with multiple degrees of freedom, MCTDH provides a promising route for future gas–surface dynamics studies that explicitly account for surface motion.

-The paper is organized as follows, in section~\ref{sec:Method} we detail the methodology that we use to conduct the classical and quantum dynamical simulations.
-Results are presented in section~\ref{sec:results} and finally some conclusions are summarized in section~\ref{sec:conclusions}.
-In appendix~\ref{app:vib} the vibrational spectra of hydrogen isotopes is discussed.
+The paper is organized as follows.
+In Section~\ref{sec:Method}, we detail the methodology used to conduct the classical and quantum dynamical simulations.
+Results are presented in Section~\ref{sec:results}, and finally the conclusions are summarized in Section~\ref{sec:conclusions}.
+In Appendix~\ref{app:vib}, the vibrational spectra of hydrogen isotopes are discussed.
+In Appendix~\ref{app:convvib} we discuss the convergence of the calculated vibrational spectra.